 Federal law, in Section 42 of the Code, provides for a state housing credit agency process for early termination of the Extended Use Period for certain Projects and subject to certain requirements.
 Such process provides for the early termination of the Extended Use Period: (1) if the Owner submits a written request to MBOH in accordance with certain requirements to find a person to acquire the Property, and (2) if MBOH is unable to present within a oneyear period a qualified contract for the acquisition of the Property by any person who will continue to operate the low-income portion of the building as a low-income building as defined in Section 42 of the Code.
-MBOH has adopted certain requirements and procedures applicable to the qualified contract process in the Montana Board of Housing, Montana Housing Tax Credit Program, Qualified Contract Process and Instructions for Calculation of the Qualified Contract Price (March 2017).
-MBOH hereby adopts and incorporates herein by reference the Montana Board of Housing, Montana Housing Tax Credit Program, Qualified Contract Process and Instructions for Calculation of the Qualified Contract Price (March 2018) (the "Qualified Contract Process") for purposes of eligibility, submission, consideration, determination and all other aspects of a request for a qualified contract as provided in Section 42.
-The Qualified Contract Process shall govern all aspects of a Project Owner's request to MBOH for a qualified contract.
+MBOH has adopted certain requirements and procedures applicable to the qualified contract process.
+These requirements and procedures are set forth in a separate Montana Board of Housing publication entitled Montana Housing Tax Credit Program, Qualified Contract Process and Instructions for Calculation of the Qualified Contract Price (March 2017).
+MBOH hereby adopts and incorporates herein by reference the Montana Board of Housing, Montana Housing Tax Credit Program, Qualified Contract Process and Instructions for Calculation of the Qualified Contract Price (March 2017) (the "Qualified Contract Process" or "QCP").
+The QCP governs eligibility, submission, consideration, determination and other aspects of a request for a qualified contract as provided in Section 42.